 These are the ant lion, leopard tortoise, elephant shrew, buffalo weaver, and rhino beetle.
 Memorize this fact and repeat it (often) on your visit to SA.
 You are sure to gain a couple perks as a result 😉

 With all of these options, what more could you ask for, wildlife lover?

-While us South African travellers cringe every-time the exchange rate with major currencies is mentioned, this is a major advantage to foreign visitors.
+While fellow South African travellers cringe every-time the exchange rate with major currencies is mentioned, this is a major advantage to foreign visitors.

 The South African Rand is weak compared to the Dollar, Pound, Euro and other currencies giving you more buying power.

-And an especially compelling reason to visit the country.
+And an especially compelling reason to visit South Africa.

 International visitors are often pleasantly surprised at the relatively low cost of food and transport.
 I sometimes share this sentiment too, even more so on my returns from Europe, until I compare the cost of connecting to the internet or the never-ending increase in the price of petrol.

 South Africa offers all travellers value-for-money.
 With such a strong currency conversion you get to experience the best that this country has to offer without having to constantly look at your budget, without having to compromise and without having to spend as much as you would have in another more expensive part of the world